 Now, let’s review how blood types work and how the offspring's blood type is determined.

 Every person has a specific blood type.
-As explained by the American Red Cross, “in addition the A and B antigens, there is a protein called the Rh factor, which can be either present (+) or absent (-), creating the 8 most common blood types (A+, A-, B+, B-, O+, O-, AB+, AB-).”
+As explained by the American Red Cross, “In addition to the A and B antigens, there is a protein called the Rh factor, which can be either present (+) or absent (-), creating the 8 most common blood types (A+, A-, B+, B-, O+, O-, AB+, AB-).”

 Similar to characteristics like eye color or hair color, our blood type is also inherited from our parents.
 Each biological parent contributes one of two ABO genes to the offspring -- the A and B genres are dominant and the O gene is recessive.
 For instance, a mother with O blood type can only pass an O allele to her offspring.
 A father with blood type AB could pass either an A or B allele.
 The possible blood types of this offspring would be A or B.